juangurdian/Bole.to/apps/mobile/docs/mvp/ui-api-connectivity.md

 3. **Account Context** - Handle multi-tenant account_id in auth flow
 4. **Token Refresh** - Use `/auth/refresh` endpoint

-No Gateway service needed initially - mobile app can call Hi.Events API directly with proper CORS configuration.
+Gateway service at `https://staging-api.bole.to` is operational and handling all mobile API requests with proper CORS configuration.